 - wysteria: sweet and nutty, makes a delicious syrup and great in salads.

-Most fruit won’t be around (unless you get it from greenhouses or imported) until closer to summer, but when they do show up, you’ll be in for a treat.
+Most fruit won’t be around (unless you get them from greenhouses or imported) until closer to summer, but when they do show up, you’ll be in for a treat.

 - apricots: available late Spring.